AadityaChopra/DT-assignment/README.md

   Implement User Registration and Authentication Develop Frontend Components
   Integrated mapping and navigation APIs to display ride information and calculate routes.
+  Prepared the app for deployment to app stores, including documentation and assets.